 A claim against a contractor bond can be made:

 - If a contractor enters into a contract and does not perform according to its conditions, and causes losses or damages to the person having contracted them

 - If they do not pay their employees or material suppliers

 - If anyone is injured due to an omission or violation of a contract

 In any of these cases, a claim can be filed against the bond to secure compensation which can be as high as the full amount of the bond itself.

 The cost of the getting bonded is not the same as the amount of the bond though.
 Your bond premium, or rate, depends on several factors, among which your personal credit score is the most important.
 Applicants with high credit scores, above 700 FICO, are typically offered the lowest rates.
 Rates for these applicants can be as low as .75%-1.5% of the full bond amount.

-To find out how much your bond will cost, complete our bond application form and we will contact you with a free and exact quote!
+To find out how much your bond will cost, complete our bond application form below and we will contact you with a free and exact quote!
 It takes 2 minutes and it’s completely free.

 If you have any further questions about getting a contractor license bond in Nevada, call us at (866)-450-3412!